 Three times a day, day after day, these harrowing force-feedings oxygenated the already high levels of arson, vandalism and bombings from 1910 onwards.
 It was not a planned programme of radicalisation, more a human reaction to the wickedness of a government in concert with its own executive arms which attempted to torture women out of their protest and put the WSPU out of existence.
 The police, the prison governors, the doctors and the female warders did the dirty work for the government.
 Just as one might expect.

-Diane Atkinson’s Rise Up Women: The Remarkable Lives of the Suffragettes, is published by Bloomsbury
+Diane Atkinson’s latest book is Rise Up Women: The Remarkable Lives of the Suffragettes (Bloomsbury)